yashkothari92/codewithme/Leetcode/README.md

 	[1, 3, 5] for n=3 will have mid point 3 (i.e. all array elements could get equal to 3)
 	[1, 3, 5, 7] for n=4 will have mid point 4 (i.e. all array elements could get equal to 4)
 	[1, 3, 5, 7, 9] for n=5 will have mid point 5 (i.e. all array elements could get equal to 5)

+LC#1704.
+Determine if String Halves Are Alike   (Easy)

+	You are given a string s of even length.
+Split this string into two halves of equal lengths, and let a be the first half and b be the second half.
+	Two strings are alike if they have the same number of vowels ('a', 'e', 'i', 'o', 'u', 'A', 'E', 'I', 'O', 'U').
+(Notice that s contains uppercase and lowercase letters.)
+	Return true if a and b are alike.
+Otherwise, return false

+	Example 1:
+		Input: s = "book"
+		Output: true
+		Explanation: a = "bo" and b = "ok". a has 1 vowel and b has 1 vowel.
+Therefore, they are alike.

+	Example 2:
+		Input: s = "textbook"
+		Output: false
+		Explanation: a = "text" and b = "book". a has 1 vowel whereas b has 2.
+Therefore, they are not alike.
+(Notice that the vowel o is counted twice)

+	@identify the size to split into two halves (or use 2 ptr technique) iterate through first half (also maintains vowelCntS1) assign slow++ to fast and iterate through second half (and maintain vowelsCntS2)